 There appeared to be a big focus on targeting large enterprise-based databases with a major comment on ‘Freedom’ (Another keyword) to provide the right tools for the right job.
 There was almost an element of anger around the lack of innovation from the monolithic DB monopoly of certain vendors.
 AWS had themselves a major focus in 2018 to replace a traditional, large DB engine with a micro-segmented architecture model and they simply built a bunch of new services to address the problem.
 They were very proud to say, we built something, so we could shut down our large DB environment hosted on a well-known vendor's database engine.
 When the vendor was publicly called out this appeared to receive applause and cheers.

-On top of this AWS had a ‘drop the mic’ moment, with Pat Gelsinger from VMWare invited to the keynote to announce that in late 2019, AWS infrastructure can be procured, installed and managed in organisation’s own datacentres.
+On top of this AWS had a ‘drop the mic’ moment, with Pat Gelsinger from VMWare invited to the keynote to announce that in late 2019, AWS infrastructure can be procured, installed and managed in an organisation’s own datacentres.
 This will come with two choices;

 A fairly significant change from AWS that’s intent on coming back into the customer datacentre, that potentially competes with the major, established hardware vendors.